SNL51 Wrap-Up Extravaganza!

 Season 51 was quite an interesting journey.
 The first two thirds, especially the first two runs of the back half and the November run, were overall really fun.
 Solid, fresh, with a lot of back-and-forth between the vets and newbies taking the spotlight (even Mikey Day churned out some of his best work in several seasons in that point).
 As soon as the Harry Styles episode came along, despite its highlights, the season sank and never recovered for me.
 That episode’s deadness crept into the last quarter and made it quite a tough watch, even with some excellent highs (as seen later in this post).

 Most of the episodes had rough crowds, dead vibes and a really difficult time to sit through the sketches, as you could tell by my reviews.
 Some sketches were just absolute trash, some others, I could see promise, but both the length and the dead feeling made them just flops for me.
 Making matters tougher is the predictable route the show took, with the regression in cast use to select “stars” who still flop hard with the crowds and a weird directionless turn, which really increased by last quarter or so.
 (Regular commenters John and Michael Cheyne had spot-on comments about such in my season finale review.)
-All of which reinforces the bizarre lack of identity the show seeks to be in, especially these past two seasons.
+All of which reinforces the bizarre lack of identity the show seems to be in, especially these past two seasons.
 Seasons 48-49 were not flawless, but they were clearly slowly building towards a defined era and tone, and despite Season 51 having the highest amount of hits for me in a good while, it also had some of the worst sketches in a while as well, which makes it an overall mixed bag year, though definitely with more good episodes than bad.

 I’m not sure, even a few days removed from the season, if I would call it an overall step up or down from Season 50.
 It had more highs, more good episodes, but not as many standout episodes.
 Most of the cast barely did much of note for me this season, outside of a few cast members (we’ll get there in a bit), and whenever they had a hit or two, they were scaled back for “stars” who then would flop again and again.
 The last quarter seemed to “delight” us with wretched “star” sketches that would get crickets from the audience and barely any response elsewhere.
 Weekend Update especially was egregious in having Marcello and Kam all the time, instead of getting more of the rest.
 Needless to say, I disliked most of their output there, though more the former performer than the latter.
 With that said, when this season had its highlights, and it certainly did, they were fantastic and very memorable.
 This season boasts the highest amount of “Best Of” sketches (4.5-5 stars) I dished out since my very first season of reviews (S47), alongside dozens of solid-to-great sketches.
 And that is something worth celebrating.